Top of page

 Research Areas and Interests

-• Professional identity development in speech pathology students
+• Professional identity formation in speech pathology students and new graduates

 • Reflective supervision – enhancing the training of clinical educators in reflective supervision